JuanSeBestia/react-native-wifi-reborn/README.md

 #### isWep
 Type: `boolean`
 Used on iOS.
 If true, the network is WEP Wi-Fi; otherwise it is a WPA or WPA2 personal Wi-Fi network.

-#### joinOnce
-Type: `boolean`
-Used on iOS.
-Optional param.
-Defaults to `false`.
-When joinOnce is set to true, the hotspot remains configured and connected only as long as the app that configured it is running in the foreground.
-The hotspot is disconnected and its configuration is removed when any of the following events occurs:

-* The app stays in the background for more than 15 seconds.

-* The device sleeps.

-* The app crashes, quits, or is uninstalled.

-* The app connects the device to a different Wi-Fi network.

-* The user connects the device to a different Wi-Fi network.

 #### Errors:
 * iOS: